madhulakshmi-123/solar-power-generation-using-MATLAB/README.md

-# solar-power-generation-using-MATLAB
-MATLAB/Simulink model of a residential solar power system with PV array, MPPT-based DC–DC boost converter, and single-phase inverter.
-The system converts solar energy into regulated AC power for household loads and analyzes performance under varying irradiance and temperature conditions.
-☀️ Solar Power Generation System for Homes using MATLAB/Simulink 📌 Project Overview
+☀️ Solar Power Generation System for Residential Homes using MATLAB 📌 Project Overview

-This project presents the modeling and simulation of a residential solar power generation system using MATLAB/Simulink (Simscape Electrical).
+This project presents the design and simulation of a solar power generation system for residential applications using MATLAB/Simulink.
+The model analyzes the performance of a photovoltaic (PV) system under varying environmental conditions and evaluates its suitability for household energy requirements.

-The system converts solar energy into usable AC power for household loads through a DC–DC boost converter with MPPT control and a DC–AC inverter stage.

-The model analyzes system performance under varying irradiance (Ir) and temperature (T) conditions.
+The objective is to demonstrate efficient solar energy conversion, optimize power output, and study system behavior under different irradiance and temperature conditions.
 ⚙️ System Architecture

-The Simulink model consists of:
+The simulated system consists of:

-PV Array
+PV Array – Converts solar energy into DC power

-Inputs: Solar Irradiance (Ir), Temperature (T)

-Outputs: DC voltage and current

-MPPT Controller

-Extracts maximum power from the PV panel
+MPPT Controller – Extracts maximum power from the PV panel

-Generates PWM pulses for switching control

-DC–DC Boost Converter
+DC–DC Boost Converter – Steps up PV voltage

-Increases PV voltage to required DC link level

-Includes inductor, diode, capacitor, and controlled switch

-DC Link Capacitor
+DC Link Capacitor – Stabilizes DC output

-Stabilizes boosted DC voltage

-Single-Phase Inverter

-Converts DC to AC
+Single-Phase Inverter – Converts DC to AC

-Controlled using gate pulses

-LC Output Filter
+LC Filter – Reduces harmonics

-Reduces harmonic distortion

-Produces smooth AC waveform

-Residential Load

-Modeled as R load
+Residential Load – Modeled as R load

-Voltage and current measurement blocks included

-📊 Simulation Parameters

-Irradiance: 1500 W/m² (adjustable)

-Temperature: 25°C

-Continuous simulation mode

-Voltage and power measurement scopes included

-🎯 Key Features

-✔ PV array modeling with environmental inputs
-✔ MPPT-based maximum power extraction
-✔ Boost converter voltage regulation
-✔ DC–AC conversion using inverter
-✔ Output waveform monitoring
-✔ Suitable for standalone home applications

-📈 Results

-Boost converter increases DC voltage efficiently

-MPPT improves solar power utilization

-Inverter produces AC output suitable for household appliances

-Output voltage and current waveforms verified using scope

-🛠 Tools Used
+Tools Used

 MATLAB